 The picture-in-picture and side-by-side are my favorites.
 But sometimes I want to change views during the video instead of maintaining the same view throughout.
 In order to do that with Panopto videos, I have to download the different views I want and edit them together (I use either iMovie or Premier.)
 I try not to take the additional time for that extra step.

 Whichever way I use the video, I can embed it into my course or web page.

 Soapbox is simple and flexible . . .

 My other approach is using Soapbox.
 Soapbox is simple and flexible to learn and to use.
 This is a Crome add-on, so I have to use that instead of my usual Safari or Firefox, but that is really not a deal-breaker for me.
 Wistia allows you to use Soapbox for free, but there are limitations, of course.

 The limitation of the free version is that you cannot download the video or embed it into your course or web page.
 You have to provide the viewer with a link to Soapbox/Wistia for them to watch the video.
 This may not seem like a big deal, but I like to keep my students in my class as much as possible.
 Opening another window is like opening a window.
-I mean, it is one more distraction from the class itself.
+By that I mean that it is one more distraction from the class itself.
 I try to avoid distractions from the class as much as possible, so I limit my use of Soapbox even though I like it.

 With enough money, none of this would be a problem – one could hire the production staff and let them worry about it!